 Fitness, Fun & A Commitment to Staying Healthy

-Surrounded by natural beauty, Milwaukee residents like to get out and do things - whether it is exercising at the health club, walking the beach, Riverwalk or downtown streets, playing tennis or golf in the dozens of county parks, kayaking the Milwaukee River or in the state’s legendary Northwoods.
+Surrounded by natural beauty, Wisconsin residents like to get out and do things - whether it is exercising at the health club, walking the beach, Riverwalk or downtown streets, playing tennis or golf in the dozens of county parks, kayaking the Milwaukee River or in the state’s legendary Northwoods.
 Milwaukee County boasts more than 15,000 acres of public parkland at 140 different county parks.
 When that does not satisfy their wanderlust, they wander on to Door County, Wisconsin's Northwoods, the Upper Peninsula, the Wisconsin Dells and the Apostle Islands.
 In Wisconsin, its easy to embrace an active, healthy lifestyle while exploring the state's beauty!

 Wellness, physical activity and healthy living are embedded in the region's culture:

 - Employers actively promote wellness.
 Milwaukee is the only city in the nation to twice receive the Well City designation, which is presented by the Wellness Council of America to cities in which there is a high percentage of employers with formal wellness programs.
 Racine, the second largest city in the region, has also received the designation.
 In addition, more than 60 area employers have been recognized nationally for their wellness programs.